Gradient-Informed Machine Learning in Electromagnetics: Results

 \subsection{Field reconstruction}

 Using the POD basis, the reduced coefficients $\bm{\xi}(\mathbf{p}^*)$ and their sensitivities are obtained for all parameter combinations in the training dataset.
 For each component of $\bm{\xi}$, two separate GPR models (GF and GE) are trained to map the parameter space to the corresponding reduced coefficient.
-Models are trained using the L-BFGS optimizer with 800 iterations and 3 restarts using GPyTorch~\cite{gardner2018gpytorch}.
+Both input and output data are standardized, and the corresponding gradients are consistently rescaled to match the transformed variables.
+Models are then trained using the L-BFGS optimizer with 80 iterations and 3 restarts using GPyTorch~\cite{gardner2018gpytorch}.
 The two surrogate models are then compared by predicting the reduced coefficients $\tilde{\bm{\xi}}(\mathbf{p})$ starting from the parameter combinations in the test dataset.
-These predictions are subsequently used to reconstruct the full field solution $\tilde{\mathbf{u}}(\mathbf{p})$ via \eqref{eq:coeff_to_sol} and the relative error if the magnetic flux density is computed through \eqref{eq:erel}, updating $\mathbf{A}$ for each parameter combination.
-As shown in \autoref{fig:pred_err}, increasing the number of training samples improves the accuracy of both the GF and GE models, with their errors approaching the POD reconstruction error, which constitutes a baseline for the model accuracy.
+These predictions are subsequently used to reconstruct the full field solution $\tilde{\mathbf{u}}(\mathbf{p})$ via \eqref{eq:coeff_to_sol}, while the relative error of the magnetic flux density is computed through \eqref{eq:erel}, updating $\mathbf{A}$ for each parameter combination.
+As shown in \autoref{fig:pred_err} and \autoref{fig:pred_err_air}, increasing the number of training samples improves the accuracy of both the GF and GE models, with their errors approaching the POD reconstruction error, which constitutes a baseline for the model accuracy.
 This indicates that the reduced coefficients $\bm{\xi}$ are predicted with high accuracy and that the remaining error is primarily due to the POD truncation.
 The GE approach consistently outperforms the GF method, particularly in data-scarce regimes, motivating the use of gradient information for latent-space modeling.
-However, as reported in \autoref{tab:times}, this improved accuracy comes at the cost of increased training time due to the higher model complexity.
+However, as reported in \autoref{tab:times}, this improved accuracy comes at the cost of increased training time due to the higher complexity of the model.
+A visual example of the error distribution of the POD-GEGPR model is presented \autoref{fig:fields} for a representative case with error close to the average.